• About

 Can these scones be made dairy free?

 Yes!
-I have successfully made this recipe with both vegan butter and dairy free milk.
+I have successfully made this recipe with both vegan butter and plant-based milk.
 A few things to note: DF baking sticks have a higher water content, which makes them more difficult to grate.
 However, while you won’t quite achieve comparable layers nor the same level of browning, they will still be delicious.

 More reasons to love these Blueberry Scones